scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Every user and developer tends towards one version control system or another.
 The mainline FLASH development team operates in subversion [SVN]_ though individual developers may prefer git [GIT]_ or mercurial [HG]_.
-And as mentioned above, some users do not employ any source control management software.
+As mentioned previously, some users do not employ any source control management software.

 In the case where the user lacks a sophisticated version control system, it is still possible to obtain reproducibility *if* a clean directory tree of a recent release is available.
 This clean tree must be stored in a known place, typically the ``.clean/`` subdirectory of the